About

 Science and Technology Policy

-I'm in the last semester of the Science, Technology, and Public Policy graduate certificate program at University of Michigan!
-In this program, I've learned about policy's role in science and technology, developed policy writing skills, and explored the interaction of science, technology, and society.
+As a Ph.D. student at University of Michigan, I completed the Science, Technology, and Public Policy graduate certificate program.
+In this program, I learned about policy's role in science and technology, developed policy writing skills, and explored the interaction of science, technology, and society.
 My projects in this certificate program include:

 • A series of memos about facial recognition in law enforcement from the perspective of NIST, and a presentation at a simulated Congressional roundtable,